 HIGHLIGHTS OF JANUARY JUBILEE

 The winter months have been targeted for hosting a January Jubilee.
 January Jubilee is presented in the months of January, February or March on one Saturday at a single venue (or adjacent venues) from 8 a.m. to 4 p.m., designed to offer 8 workshops that are one hour in length.
 While it is suggested that the classes be double-tracked and taught by local volunteer leadership, this would not preclude offering certain subjects twice during the day so that attendees would have additional opportunities to hear a popular speaker or subject.
 The (optional) keynote speaker begins the day with a brief message of “Inspiration for the Soul.”
 However, absent a keynote speaker, “Inspiration” could be received through a brief worship.
 The key is to bring everyone together at the beginning of the day.
 Welcome them, give some introductory remarks for the day, and set the course for the day.
 Classes follow that offer “Inspiration for the Mind.”
 “Inspiration for the Body” is a catered lunch provided on site, with the cost being included in the registration fee.
-It is suggested that the registration fee be in the range of $20-$25 (should we suggest a broader range, i.e. $20-$40?).
+It is suggested that the registration fee be in the range of $20-$25.
 Relax - there are no major transportation or housing issues!

 An ideal location might include both a pipe organ and a digital organ.
 However, this is not required for the conference.
 Do not shy away from using a host church simply because they have just one or the other.
 In the past, many host chapters made arrangements with the local digital organ dealerships to bring one of their models to the host church.
 This proves to be a costly venture and is no longer required.
 A host chapter may wish to consider using a host church with a hybrid organ, or digital organ only.
 The American Guild of Organists encourages the inclusion of all types of organs.
 The organization is not just for those who play a pipe organ.
 Individuals at all skill levels are encouraged to attend the event.
 The host church should have pianos available for use in the rooms where a workshop would not need an organ and if a set of handbells is available, and you are considering handbell sessions, that would be a wonderful option as well.